babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 - `--daemon-address`: RPC server address of fpd (default: "127.0.0.1:12581")
 - `--home`: Path to your finality provider daemon home directory

-> ⚠️ **Important**: Before unjailing, ensure you've fixed the underlying issue that caused jailing
+>  Before unjailing, ensure you've fixed the underlying issue that caused jailing

 So while slashing is permanent, jailing is a temporary state that can be recovered from through the unjailing process, as long as the finality provider wasn't slashed.